 Richard S. Isaacs, MD, FACS, is CEO and executive director of The Permanente Medical Group and president and CEO of the Mid-Atlantic Permanente Medical Group, two of the largest and most distinguished medical groups in the nation.
 Together, TPMG and MAPMG have more than 10,000 Permanente physicians and over 40,000 nurses and staff delivering high-quality health care to more than 5 million Kaiser Permanente members in Northern California, Maryland, Virginia and the District of Columbia.

-Dr. Isaacs, who was named to Modern Healthcare’s list of the 50 Most Influential Physician Executives and Leaders in 2018, also serves as co-CEO of The Permanente Federation, LLC.
-The Federation is a consortium of all the Permanente Medical Groups in the nation, and it supports the work of nearly physicians and 80,000 employees.
-In this role, Dr. Isaacs and co-CEO Ed Ellison, MD, provide strategic leadership and direction to all the Permanente Medical Groups, and to the national Kaiser Permanente Program.
+Dr. Isaacs, who was named to Modern Healthcare’s list of the 50 Most Influential Clinical Executives in 2020 and a previous list in 2018, also serves as co-CEO of The Permanente Federation, LLC.
+The Federation is a consortium of all the Permanente Medical Groups in the nation, and it supports the work of nearly 23,371 physicians and 80,000 employees.
+In this role, Dr. Isaacs and co-CEO Ed Ellison, MD, provide strategic leadership and direction to all the Permanente Medical Groups, and to Kaiser Permanente.
 Kaiser Permanente is comprised of the Permanente Medical Groups, Kaiser Foundation Health Plan, Inc., and Kaiser Foundation Hospitals.

 Previously, Dr. Isaacs served as physician-in-chief for the Kaiser Permanente South Sacramento Medical Center, where he was responsible for all clinical operations throughout the inpatient and outpatient arenas.
 While physician-in-chief, Dr. Isaacs played a critical leadership role in helping his medical staff pioneer several innovative initiatives that were ultimately adopted by Kaiser Permanente nationwide.

-In 2005, Kaiser Permanente South Sacramento was the alpha site for the successful implementation of Kaiser Permanente’s electronic health record, Kaiser Permanente HealthConnect®, a technological accomplishment that inspired other pioneering applications using smartphone connectivity to further enhance the quality of care and patient experiences.
+In 2005, Kaiser Permanente South Sacramento was the alpha site for the successful implementation of Kaiser Permanente’s electronic health record system, Kaiser Permanente HealthConnect®, a technological accomplishment that inspired other pioneering applications using smartphone connectivity to further enhance the quality of care and patient experiences.

-Kaiser Permanente South Sacramento also was the first Level II trauma center in Kaiser Permanente, earning that designation in 2008.
-More recently, Kaiser Permanente South Sacramento’s collaborative Greater Sacramento Sports Medicine program has expanded to provide expert care to regional and professional athletes.
+Kaiser Permanente South Sacramento also was the first Level II Trauma Center in Kaiser Permanente, earning that designation in 2008.
+More recently, Kaiser Permanente South Sacramento’s collaborative Greater Sacramento Sports Medicine Center has expanded to provide expert care to regional and professional athletes.

 Dr. Isaacs currently serves on the board of directors for the Alliance of Community Health Plans and the American Medical Group Association.
-He is also actively involved in medical education and has served as a clinical professor of Otolaryngology at University California, Davis School of Medicine, Drexel University School of Medicine and California Northstate University School of Medicine.
+He is also actively involved in medical education and has served as a clinical professor of otolaryngology at University of California Davis School of Medicine, Drexel University College of Medicine, and California Northstate University College of Medicine.

 He joined The Permanente Medical Group following the completion of his surgical training in 1995.
 He is board certified in otolaryngology with advanced certification in head and neck oncologic surgery, is a fellow of the American Academy of Otolaryngology-Head and Neck Surgery, and a fellow of the American College of Surgeons.